dancescores/Performer_Scheduler/README.md

 Open code editor: Google Sheets > Extensions > Apps Script

-Delete all text in code writer, then copy and paste the code from ".txt"
+Delete all text in code writer, then copy and paste the code from "PerformanceScheduler"

 Save and Run.
 Google may ask you for permissions, allow all.